×

 Step 4

-This build up is a vascular disease called atherosclerosis, or hardening of the arteries.
+This build-up is a vascular disease called atherosclerosis, or hardening of the arteries.

 Step 5

-The procedure takes about 2 hours to perform but may seem slightly longer depending upon the anasthetic and preparation time.
+The procedure takes about 2 hours to perform but may seem slightly longer depending upon the anesthetic and preparation time.
 For carotid endarterectomy, a general anaesthetic or a local anaesthetic (to numb the neck area) may be used.

 Carotid Endarectomy Diagnosis